ankitagupta12/pheromone/README.md

 | connection_pool_timeout       | Integer       | Kafka connection pool timeout    |
 | raise_on_failure              | Boolean       | Should we raise an exception when we cannot send message to Kafka - if false will silently ignore failures (will just ignore them) |

+The timezone setting will transform any timestamp attributes in the message to the specified format.

 ## Usage